 Spices play a significant role in the Croatian honey cookies recipe.
 Essential spices include cloves, ginger, nutmeg, and cinnamon, while honey is also quite important!
 If you like baking, you’ll enjoy spending some time making a batch of these tasty treats.

-Called icy wind cake in English, ledeni vjetar is as fancy a birthday cake as they come.
+Called icy wind cake in English, ledeni vjetar is as fancy a birthday cake as it comes.
 This complicated kind of cake consists of multiple layers and boasts various colors.

 Its layers of colorful fruits, whipped cream, buttercream, and meringue make it an exciting cooking challenge to try at home.
 Popular fruit fillings include kiwi, strawberries, and bananas.